05/02/2008 English German

 Automatic camera radar traps are illegal in the USA, but unfortunately, there are more and more speed cameras at traffic lights, which apparently are allowed due to a legal loophole.
 And recently, a letter from the "Department of Traffic Enforcement" arrived, stating that our new car, the so-called "Rocket," ran a red light on the east side of the Bay in the Emeryville district (Alameda County).

 The letter included a web address where one could watch a video illustrating the sequence of events.
 Indeed, the video showed the rocket, driven by Michael, who had made a quick right turn on red after shopping at Ikea, which is generally allowed in the USA.
 However, one must come to a brief stop beforehand, similar to a stop sign.
-Apparently, the driver wanted to get home as quickly as possible at the time of the incident to assemble the newly purchased Ikea furniture.
+Apparently, the driver wanted to get home as quickly as possible at the time of the incident, to assemble the newly purchased Ikea furniture.
 In any case, he interpreted the rule a bit too liberally and sped around the corner without stopping.
-The flash video (see below)
+I've uploaded the video for your entertainment, click on the link below.

-The racing newsletter reporter doesn't stop before making a right turn at a red light.
+Video: The intrepid newsletter reporter doesn't make a complete stop before making a right turn at a red light.

-Figure [3]: The video camera of the Alameda police
+Figure [3]: The traffic light camera run by the County of Alameda

-No worries, one can afford it.
-But the problem with such an offense is, of course, that you get a point on your California driving record, which the car insurance company finds out about, and they promptly raise the liability premiums.
+No worries, I can afford it.
+But the problem with such an offense is, of course, that you get a point on your California driving record, which your car insurance company finds out about, and they will promptly raise the monthly premiums.
 This can amount to thousands of dollars a year!

 The training lasts 8 hours and is conducted by specialized and licensed private companies, which you can choose from a list.
 To prevent people from getting bored while studying, there are even comedy schools where comedians present the dry traffic rules with humor!
 Personally, I prefer to sit at home and drink my beer, so I chose an online school.

 With $20 via credit card, I enrolled in the course and was then presented with page after page of traffic rules, videos of severe traffic accidents, and animations of typical traffic situations.
-It mainly focuses on the consequences of drunk driving, uncontrolled speeding, and the so-called "road rage," where people become so angry behind the wheel that they yell at other drivers and insult them with obscene hand gestures (which in the USA... nicht The translation to English is: "is punishable) and to shoot around with pistols from the glove compartment.
+It mainly focused on the consequences of drunk driving, uncontrolled speeding, and the so-called "road rage," where people become so angry behind the wheel that they yell at other drivers and insult them with obscene hand gestures (which in the USA is not a punishable offense) and to shoot around with pistols from the glove compartment.
 The latter, however, is illegal.

 Before the final exam, some courts, such as the Oakland court responsible for my case, require that the examinee also be identified by name.
 To do this, one can either go to a certified testing center, present an ID, and take the test there, or be identified online with the help of one of the three major credit bureaus.
-In...
-Rundbrief 05/2004 We have already reported on these institutions that, similar to Schufa in Germany, meticulously track the credit history of every citizen.
-To identify the person being checked, three multiple-choice questions pop up, the answers to which should only be known by the person in whose name the ticket was issued.
-For example, they might ask at which of the following four banks one has taken out a mortgage.
+In Rundbrief 05/2004 we have already reported on these institutions that, similar to Schufa in Germany, meticulously track the credit history of every American.
+To identify the person taking the test, three multiple-choice credit bureau questions pop up, the answers to which should only be known by the person in whose name the ticket was issued.
+For example, they might ask at which of the following four banks you have taken out a mortgage.
 Or what the last four digits of the person's secret Social Security number are, with the correct number to be selected from a list of four given options.

 The questions in the final exam are not easy.
 One example was: How many fatal traffic accidents were there in the USA in 2005 that were caused by drunk driving?
 The options are (a) 16,000, (b) 25,000, (c) 5,000, or (d) 10,000.
 Or: "What should you be aware of if your car breaks down and you park it on the side of the road?"
 Possible answers are: (a) Watch out for tall grass, (b) open the trunk, (c) park the car facing oncoming traffic, or (d) turn on the high beams.
 If you haven't read the text beforehand, you're out of luck.
 Would you have known?
 The answers will be in the next newsletter.

 I passed the final exam with 88%, while 80% was required.
-I'm quite a clever little fox who can remember numbers pretty well, but how someone with a bit less in the brain is supposed to manage that is beyond me.
-After passing the exam, the driving school sends you an official-looking paper certificate by mail, which you then send to the court by mail upon receipt.
-This then concludes the process and keeps quiet towards the insurance company.
-You can check online if and when this finally happens.
-Let's hope it works out...
+I'm quite a clever little fox who can remember numbers pretty well, but how someone with a bit less in the brain is supposed to manage this test is beyond me.
+After passing the exam, the driving school sent me an official-looking paper certificate by mail, which I then sent to the court by registered mail.
+This concludes the process and they supposedly keep quiet towards the insurance company.
+You can check the progress online.
+Let's hope it all works out...

 Figure [7]: The housing market in the USA is collapsing.

 Angelika For quite some time, Michael has been predicting that the American housing market would eventually collapse.
 He regularly sent newspaper articles to the homeowners among his colleagues that supported his hypothesis.
 We are considered a bit of an anomaly since we still rent.
-In overpriced cities like San Francisco and New York, where house and land prices, along with the property taxes to be paid, have long taken on surreal proportions, renting is indeed the more financially sensible solution.
+In overpriced cities like San Francisco and New York, where real estate prices, along with the property taxes to be paid, have long taken on surreal proportions, renting is indeed the more financially sensible solution.

 But owning a home is part of the American dream.
 According to common belief, those who rise to the ranks of homeowners have made it into the middle class.
 American campaign slogans always include promises to increase the percentage of homeowners, especially among minorities.

-Figure [8]: Real estate offers no longer entice a dog out
+Figure [8]: Real estate offers no longer find any takers.

-Figure [9]: Even nobody wants this yuppie bunker.
+Figure [9]: Nobody even wants this yuppie bunker.

-The stock market tremor arose once again because the credit institutions continued to sell the mortgages on the financial markets.
-They bundled the individual loans into tradable securities, which were then even rated as safe by the experts.
+In turn, the stock market tremor arose because credit institutions continued to sell the mortgages to the financial markets.
+They bundled individual loans into tradable securities, which were then rated as safe by the experts.
 However, when the mortgage loans started to default one after another due to falling house prices, unrest suddenly spread among investors.
 Credit institutions that had been particularly eager to invest in these actually high-risk securities suddenly incurred significant losses.
 Meanwhile, caution is once again the order of the day, and banks are no longer granting loans as freely as they used to.
 However, this is currently causing the economy to stagnate.
 Even the eternally consuming American has taken a hit and seems to be holding onto their money more tightly.
 At least they are drinking fewer lattes and frappuccinos, as the coffeehouse chain "Starbucks" announced this week a profit decline of up to 28 percent.

-money first by cutting back on small pleasures, like a cup of coffee at Starbucks.>
+Figure [10]: Financially struggling customers save money first by cutting back on small pleasures, like a cup of coffee at Starbucks.

 Figure [11]: But the president is sending us money ...

-Figure [12]: ... so that the economy is stimulated!
+Figure [12]: ... so that the economy gets stimulated!

 According to the latest statistics released at the beginning of the week, California, along with Florida, Arizona, and Nevada, has the highest percentage of foreclosed homes.
 Interestingly, the statistics for San Francisco look different.
 While homes in surrounding areas like San Leandro, Daly City, and Fremont are being taken over by banks one after another, this is not the case in San Francisco.
 Here, house prices not only increased by 0.4 percent in March, but the foreclosure rate was also a low 2.4 percent.
 There are indeed a lot of wealthy people in San Francisco who are hardly affected by the economic downturn, or people who have owned their homes for decades.
 Additionally, many first-time homebuyers have been drawn to the surrounding cities, as houses there are somewhat more affordable than in San Francisco itself.